-Completed accurate detailed daily for short stay carers weekly /monthly (Daily if offering short stay) summaries for the children placed with them, and produced written reports for Children in Care Reviews, and supported to complete other written reports required, for example Court reports.
+Completed accurate detailed weekly /monthly summaries for the children placed with them, and produced written reports for Children in Care Reviews, and supported to complete other written reports required, for example Court reports.

-To compliment the Annual Review that the FSW completes about the Foster Carer, the Carers themselves should complete a self-assessment to further evidence their skills and abilities, and commitment to their own development.
+To compliment the Annual Review that the SSW completes about the Foster Carer, the Carers themselves should complete a self-assessment to further evidence their skills and abilities, and commitment to their own development.